 Treatment is symptomatic.
 There is no specific antidote.
 Hemodialysis is not effective enough.

-Active ingredient: Omeprazole (omeprazole) is an antiulcer drug, a proton pump inhibitor.
+Active ingredient: Omeprazole is an antiulcer drug, a proton pump inhibitor.

-Release form - Omeprazole 20 mg capsules and lyophilisate for the preparation of a solution for intravenous administration and infusion therapy (40 mg vials).
+Release form: Omeprazole 20 mg capsules and lyophilisate for the preparation of a solution for intravenous administration and infusion therapy (40 mg bottles).

-Capsules Omeprazole is an effective modern drug used to treat gastric erosions, certain types of gastritis and peptic ulcer with high acidity.
-The active substance of the drug successfully fights against various inflammatory processes in the gastrointestinal tract by reducing the production of hydrochloric acid (decrease in acidity).
+Omeprazole capsules are an effective modern drug used to treat gastric erosions, some types of gastritis and peptic ulcers with high acidity.
+The active ingredient of the drug successfully fights various inflammatory processes in the gastrointestinal tract by reducing the production of hydrochloric acid (decreased acidity).

-The use of omeprazole capsules is possible not only for gastritis and gastric ulcer, but also for prevention, in the presence of risk factors.
-In particular, it is possible to use omeprazole for short-term attacks of heartburn, the therapeutic effect is manifested already 10-20 minutes after ingestion.
-The effect of prolonged exposure prevents repeated unpleasant sensations of heartburn for 12 - 18 hours.
+The use of omeprazole capsules is possible not only for gastritis and gastric ulcers, but also for preventive purposes, in the presence of risk factors.
+In particular, it is possible to use omeprazole for short-term attacks of heartburn; the therapeutic effect appears within 10 to 20 minutes after administration.
+The effect of long-term exposure prevents repeated unpleasant sensations of heartburn for 12 to 18 hours.

-The use of omeprazole with long-term use of non-steroidal anti-inflammatory drugs (for example, in arthrosis and arthritis) is shown to prevent the development of the so-called "aspirin" gastric and duodenal ulcer.
+The use of Omeprazole is indicated for long-term use of non-steroidal anti-inflammatory drugs (for example, for arthrosis and arthritis) to prevent the development of so-called “aspirin” ulcers of the stomach and duodenum.

-In addition, the tool helps to prevent bleeding from the upper gastrointestinal tract in critically ill patients.
+In addition, the drug helps prevent bleeding from the upper gastrointestinal tract in critically ill patients.

 Omeprazole 20 capsules are prescribed for the treatment of:

-1. ulcerative pathology of the intestine (12 - its duodenal component);
+1. ulcerative pathology of the intestine (12 duodenal component);

 2. stomach ulcers;